dvklopfenstein/pmidcite/README.md

 TOP 31461780 R. .A...  -1 i 2020     0  0   0 au[06](Robert L Pitman) Enigmatic megafauna: type D killer whale in the Southern Ocean.
 ```

-#### 4. Get citation data using PMIDs downlaoded from PubMed
+#### 4. Get citation data using PMIDs downloaded from PubMed
-Note that the PubMed query using NIH E-utils from the `src/bin/dnld_pmids.py` script
+Note that the PubMed query using NIH E-Utils from the `dnld_pmids.py` script
 will often be slightly different than the query run on the PubMed website.
 PubMed has been alerted.

-So you may also want to view citation data on PMID PubMed query results
+Consequently, you may also want to view citation data on PMID PubMed query results
-downloaded from the PubMed website:
+downloaded from the PubMed website into a file like `pmid-OrcinusOrc-set.txt`:
 *Save->All results, Format=PMID*
 ```
 $ icite -i pmid-OrcinusOrc-set.txt